Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 - Available in NPM - [https://www.npmjs.com/package/@azure/communication-calling/v/1.26.1](https://www.npmjs.com/package/@azure/communication-calling/v/1.26.1)

 ### New Features:
-- The audio effect feature clears the active effect when the call is over.
 - Add captions feature allowing ACS users to enable closed captions in one to one and group calls.
 Users will also have the ability to update spoken language for the call.
 - Soft Mute - mute a specific participant or all participants in the call, and a local event notifying connected participants they have been muted by others.
 - Call information reaches general availability, application can see these extra properties and methods right on the call object, groupid, participantid and getServerCallId().

 ### Fixes:
+- The audio effect feature clears the active effect when the call is over.
-- Fixed a bug where remote mute status state was not propagating correctly
+- Fixed a bug where remote mute status state was not propagating correctly. https://github.com/Azure/azure-sdk-for-js/issues/29391
 - Fixed a memory leak where disposing local audio/video streams was not disposing correctly.
-- Fixed a bug where Screenshare DOM element had wrong attributes.
+- Fixed a bug where Screenshare DOM element had wrong attributes. https://github.com/Azure/azure-sdk-for-js/issues/29260
 - CreateView performance improvements.

 ## 1.26.1-beta.1 (2024-05-30)